m4rs-mt/ILGPU/Docs/Primer_01.md

 in the end each core will still be running a stream of instructions, likely the *same* stream of instructions, but with *different* data.

-GPUs and CPUs both try to exploit this fact, but use very two different methods.
+GPUs and CPUs both try to exploit this fact, but use two very different methods.

 ##### CPU | SIMD: Single Instruction Multiple Data.
 CPUs have a trick for parallel programs called SIMD.
-These are a set of instructions that allow you to have one instuction do operations on multiple peices of data at once.
+These are a set of instructions that allow you to have one instuction do operations on multiple pieces of data at once.

 Lets say a CPU has an add instruction:
 > ADD RegA RegB